top of page

 Club Mission Statement:

 Spiketown Volleyball Club was created in 2011.
-Spiketown Volleyball Club was created with the mission to provide southern Ohio athletes with more opportunities and experience in the sport of volleyball.
+Spiketown Volleyball Club was created with the mission to provide Southern Ohio athletes with more opportunities and experience the sport of volleyball.

 Spiketown Executive Board Members: